nationalarchives/ds-letter-of-no-evidence/README.md

 2. To create the LONE database on your local machine

 	I.   Open the Nuget package manager console on Visual Studio 2022 Professional

 	II.
-Run the following commands
 If you don't have migration script then run `Add-Migration <any name for the script Eg: Initial-17-07-2023>`

+	III.
 To create the database from migration script run `update-database`

 3. In Visual Studio right click on the sln and select Properties.
 Set the solution to be multiple project startup and select letter-of-no-evidence.api and letter-of-no-evidence.web as startup projects in that order
 ![MultipleProjectStartup](https://github.com/nationalarchives/ds-letter-of-no-evidence/assets/40386980/a005d193-118a-4bfa-b72c-28630075996b)